-acompleted the general physical exam during the MAT Program popportunity to complete an additional exam at this time.
-However, the MAT Program I will complete the general physical examination articipation in the clinical program. owever, if my health status changes while I am in Student Signature: Date:
+I attest that my health status has not changed since I completed the general physical exam during the MAT Program admission process.
+Therefore, I am waiving the opportunity to complete an additional exam at this time.
+However, if my health status changes while I am in the MAT Program I will complete the general physical examination to insure that my health status allows safe participation in the clinical program.